ppy/osu-wiki/wiki/osu!stream/en.md

 ## Scoring

-*Information: The leaderboard can still be viewed in-game but is frozen.*
+*Note: The leaderboard can still be viewed in-game but is frozen.*

 ### Accuracy